XRPLF/XRPL-Standards/XLS-0033d-CFTs/README.md

 The **`CFTokenIssuanceDestroy`** transaction is used to remove an **`CFTokenIssuance`** object from the directory node in which it is being held, effectively removing the token from the ledger ("destroying" it).

 If this operation succeeds, the corresponding **`CFTokenIssuance`** is removed and the owner’s reserve requirement is reduced by one.
+This operation must fail if there are any holders of the CFT in question.

 #### 1.3.2.1 Transaction-specific Fields